 Medical Malpractice Actions

-Actions against health-care providers must be filed within one year of the date that the act giving rise to the injury occurred.
+Actions against health care providers must be filed within one year of the date that the cause of action occurred.
 However, if the plaintiff gives the defendant written notice of the claim within one year of the date of the injury, suit may be filed within 180 days after the notice is given.
+No claim may be commenced after four years of the occurrence of the act giving rise to the injury, unless the injury could not have been discovered within three years of the act and is discovered before the expiration of the four-year statute of limitations.
+In such a case, the claim may be filed within one year of discovery.

 Medical Malpractice Actions Based on the Insertion of a Foreign Object